-To me, it is the foundation of how we teachers must strive to treat our students.
-Besides using this story to guide my choice of words in my everyday life, I used it to help my own children speak kindly to each other.
-Although we had our share of toads and snakes to toss out the back door on any given day, I do have quite a collection of jewels and flowers that I treasure.
-Of course, it’s a guide on how we speak when interacting with others, especially when teaching, so hurtful words do not pass our lips.
-Furthermore we can guide our students and parents to speak with kindness, humor and encouragement.
+This can be the foundation of how we teachers treat our students and how our students treat each other.
+It's a guide on how to speak when interacting with others, especially when teaching, so hurtful words do not pass our lips.
+Furthermore, we can guide our students and parents to speak with kindness, humor, and encouragement.

 The Fairy Tale Book (Golden Press, Inc.), © 1958, p.
 155 Charles Perrault (1628–1703), a French author who wrote "Little Red Riding Hood," "Cinderella," "Puss in Boots," and "The Sleeping Beauty" based on pre-existing folk tales.